GoogleContainerTools/kpt-functions-catalog/functions/go/inflate-helm-chart/README.md

     releaseName: test
 ```

-For both of the above kustomizations, the helm chart can be
+For both of the above kustomizations, you can use kustomize v4 to inflate
-inflated with the following command:
+the helm charts with the following command:

 ```shell
 kustomize build --enable-alpha-plugins --network .